 How Child Care Aware® of America can support CCR&Rs with Implementation

 Getting a seat at the table to influence your state’s plans starts with enhancing and updating your CCDBG implementation expertise.
-CCAoA offers free resources to help CCR&Rs deepen their impact and secure funding.
-Our experts have provided resources on areas like:
+CCAoA offers free resources and consultations to help CCR&Rs deepen their impact and secure funding.
+Let us know how we can help with your advocacy around your state’s plan.

 Fill out the form on this page to get help with your plan today.